ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Controller:** The controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Ignore Canvas With Tag Or Class:** A string that specifies a canvas Tag or the name of a Script attached to a canvas and denotes that any world canvases that contain this tag or script will be ignored by the UI Pointer.
-  * **Activation Mode:** Determines when the UI pointer should be active:
+ * **Activation Mode:** Determines when the UI pointer should be active.

+### Class Variables

+ * `public enum ActivationMethods` - Methods of activation.
-   * `Hold_Button` only activates the UI Pointer when the Pointer button on the controller is pressed and held down.
+  * `Hold_Button` - Only activates the UI Pointer when the Pointer button on the controller is pressed and held down.
-   * `Toggle_Button` activates the UI Pointer on the first click of the Pointer button on the controller and it stays active until the Pointer button is clicked again.
+  * `Toggle_Button` - Activates the UI Pointer on the first click of the Pointer button on the controller and it stays active until the Pointer button is clicked again.
-   * `Always_On` the UI Pointer is always active regardless of whether the Pointer button on the controller is pressed or not.
+  * `Always_On` - The UI Pointer is always active regardless of whether the Pointer button on the controller is pressed or not.

 ### Class Events

  * `UIPointerElementEnter` - Emitted when the UI Pointer is colliding with a valid UI element.
  * `UIPointerElementExit` - Emitted when the UI Pointer is no longer colliding with any valid UI elements.

 ### Unity Events

 Adding the `VRTK_UIPointer_UnityEvents` component to `VRTK_UIPointer` object allows access to `UnityEvents` that will react identically to the Class Events.

  * `OnUIPointerElementEnter` - Emits the UIPointerElementEnter class event.
  * `OnUIPointerElementExit` - Emits the UIPointerElementExit class event.

-#### Event Payload
+### Event Payload

  * `uint controllerIndex` - The index of the controller that was used.
  * `GameObject currentTarget` - The current UI element that the pointer is colliding with.
  * `GameObject previousTarget` - The previous UI element that the pointer was colliding with.

 ### Class Methods